ftrias/TeensyThreads/readme.md

 Todo
 -----------------------------

-1. Optimize assembler and other switching code
+1. Optimize assembler and other switching code.
+2. Support unlimited threads.
-2. Check for stack overflow during context_change() to aid in debugging; or have a stack that grows automatically if it gets close filling.
+3. Check for stack overflow during context_change() to aid in debugging; or have a stack that grows automatically if it gets close filling.
-3. Fully implement the new C++11 std::thread or POSIX threads.
+4. Fully implement the new C++11 std::thread or POSIX threads.
    See http://www.cplusplus.com/reference/thread/thread/.
-4. Time slices smaller than 1 millisecond.
+5. Time slices smaller than 1 millisecond for high responsiveness.
 By comparison, typical Linux switches every 100 milliseconds.

 Other
 -----------------------------

 This project came about because I was coding a Teensy application with multiple things happening at the same time, whistfully reminiscing about multithreading available in other OSs.
 I searched for threading tools, but found nothing.
 This combined with boredom and abundant free time resulting in complete overkill for the solution and thus this implementation of preemptive threads.

 Copyright 2017 by Fernando Trias.
 All rights reserved.
 Revision 1, January 2017